 Americans with Disability Act (ADA)

-The Americans with Disabilities Act of 1990 seeks to eliminate discrimination against individuals with disabilities in the areas of employment, transportation and public accommodations.
+The Americans with Disabilities Act of 1990 and the Americans with Disabilities Act Amendments Act of 2008 (ADAAA) seek to eliminate discrimination against individuals with disabilities in the areas of employment, transportation and public accommodations.
 ADA prohibits employers from excluding people from jobs, services, activities or benefits based on their disabilities.

 The ADA defines disability with respect to an individual as: